unilincoln/RDM/researchtools.md

 		<h4>CKAN</h4>

-		<p>CKAN is being provided as part of the Orbital project to catalogue and archive your research data.
-Once your data is in CKAN it's easily citable by others, as well as being made more visible.</p>
+		<p>CKAN is a platform for managing and publishing data.
+It can act as an SQL data store, a file repository, and a data catalogue.
+Once your data is in CKAN you can provide access where appropriate, and it will become easily citable.
+This access and citation may be required by your research funder.</p>

 		<p><a class="btn" href="https://ckan.lincoln.ac.uk/"><i class="icon-chevron-right"></i> Go to CKAN</a> <a href="/contact" class="btn"><i class="icon-chevron-right"></i> Contact us about CKAN</a></p>